iterative/dvc.org/content/docs/command-reference/exp/show.md

 # exp show

-Print a customizable table of `dvc experiments`, their metrics and parameters.
+Print a customizable table of experiments, their metrics and parameters.

 > Press `q` to exit.